Blendify/blender-manual/blender_docs/manual/rigging/skinning/obdata.rst

 Curved Bone
 -----------

-*Curved Bones* (previously known as B-bones) allow you make bones act like Bezier curve segments, which results in smoother deformations for longer bones.
+*Curved Bones* (previously known as B-bones) allow you make bones act like Bézier curve segments, which results in smoother deformations for longer bones.

 .. seealso::